 Ahmed Khwaja

-Professor of Marketing, Business & Public Enterprise
+Professor of Marketing, Business and Public Enterprise

 Head of the Marketing Subject Group